The State AI Law Becomes the Regulator

 The preemption fight is therefore not a legal technicality.
 It is the struggle over who gets to write the first durable interface between AI companies and public accountability.

-The White House returned to the issue in March 2026 with a national AI legislative framework.
+In March 2026, the White House released a national AI legislative framework.
 Its public release argued that the framework could succeed only if applied uniformly across the United States and warned that conflicting state laws would undermine American innovation and global AI leadership.
 That is the central federal argument: AI is interstate, strategically important, and too economically significant to be governed through fifty different rulebooks.

 The counterargument is equally concrete: AI harm is experienced locally.
 Employment, education, housing, insurance, health care, policing, public benefits, child safety, consumer fraud, and state procurement all sit inside state authority.
 If federal law preempts those domains without replacing them with enforceable rights, then people lose the nearest working regulator.